Last Updated: January 6, 2025

 • Summary tasks have no links.

-• The Bridge Critical Path table was applied.
+• The Bridge Critical Path table is applied.

 • The background of the Critical Tasks, the Text Styles item, formatted.